-Q - Why is the official start date for CYO Track & Field practice always the first Monday in March?
+Q - How does the League determine the official start date for CYO Track & Field practice?

-A - According to the Ohio High School Athletic Association (OHSAA) the official start date for junior high school teams in Ohio is identified as the first Monday in March.
-CYO Track follows this guideline.
+A - The official start date for junior high school teams in Ohio is identified on the OHSAA web site.
+CYO Track & Field follows this guideline.

 Q- Why are athletes allowed to participate in only three events at a track meet?